stanfordnlp/dspy/docs/docs/intro.md

 !!! info "Getting Started II: Build DSPy modules for various tasks"
-    After you've configured your preferred LM above, you can try these examples.
-Feel free to adjust the field names to explore.
-Naturally, the ability of each model to correctly solve a given task varies.
+    After you've configured your preferred LM above, you can try the examples below.
+Adjust the field names or types to explore.
+Naturally, the ability of each LM to correctly solve a given task varies.
+Each example sets up a DSPy module, like `dspy.Predict`, `dspy.ChainOfThought`, or `dspy.ReAct`.
+The behavior of a module is defined by a _signature_.
+For example, `question -> answer: float` tells the module to take a question and to produce a `float` answer.

     === "Math"